Update: December 30th, 2008

 Set this parameter to 1 to include Technorati member data in the result set when a weblog in your result set has been successfully claimed by a member of Technorati.

-Unfortunately, for somewhat reason Technorati decided this option doesn't work when type is weblog.
+Unfortunately, for some reason Technorati decided this option doesn't work when type is weblog.
 Don't ask me why, that's the way it goes!

-Before committing test cases, I decided to give an other chance to claim option.
-It wasn't the first time Technorati fails to return a response.
-For some-other reasons, it worked thus I had to create two test case for the same configuration.
-Then I tried for the third time and the option didn't worked again.
+Before committing test cases, I decided to give another chance to the claim option.
+It wasn't the first time Technorati failed to return a response.
+For some other reason, it worked thus I had to create two test cases for the same configuration.
+Then I tried for the third time and the option didn't work again.

 Technorati doesn't seem to know Google